alanxoc3/concards/README.md

 #: 意面 : spaghetti : spagetoj :#
 ```

+Concards allows you to combine the `::` and `:` operators together.
+This can be
-Translating a word from one language to another often results in multiple
+useful if two different concepts in one language translates to the same word in
-definitions.
-Concards can represent these scenarios when combining the `:` and
-`::`.
+another language:
 ```
+#: apricot
+ : almond
-#: apricot : almond :: 杏仁 :#
+:: 杏仁 :#

 Generates these cards: